-- Reduction in funding the Councils may reduce funding they currently provide to the Charity.
-HcL entered into a Public Social Partnership (PSP) with The City Edinburgh Council (CEC) to consolidate their relationship.
-HcL have implemented additional transport services for The City of Edinburgh Council and West Lothian Council.
-The Charity will continue to effectively communicate with all Councils at a political and officer level.
-A 5-year business strategy has been written to include these points.
-We employ a part-time Funding and Marketing Manager to source and secure additional funding from Trusts and Grant giving organisations.
-A Development Manager was employed in December 2021 to help develop new partnerships and sources of income. - Dial-a-Ride/Dial-a-Bus demand declines as part of the 5-year business plan the Charity has, as mentioned above, entered into a PSP with The City of Edinburgh Council.
-HcL have implemented new booking procedures; re-trained Despatchers and use any down time to support Council projects and community initiatives during the pandemic (e.g. transporting meals, food parcels; providing free vaccine transport).
-Dial-A-Ride offers a discount of up to £6 off a first trip.
-Dial-ABus offers first return trip free to encourage people to use the services. - Vehicle fleet becomes unreliable the Fundraising and Publicity Committee continually apply for grants and donations for new vehicles.
-The Charity are keen to implement a rolling programme for upgrading their vehicles, as the fleet is currently aging.
-The Charity aim to source low mileage vehicles to reduce replacement costs.
-We increased the hours of our Funding and Marketing Manager, from 2 days per week to 3 days per week from April 2020. - Board not strong enough we have reviewed and implemented a 5 year strategy; one of the recommendations of the Board was to authorise the Chief Executive to carry out an organisational review with the support of the Cranfield Trust to develop key performance indicators based on strategy outcomes; ongoing governance training for Executive Members; encourage more people to become members of HcL; review and update our image, including corporate branding.
-Increased efficiency, through minimising vehicle and administrative overheads and exploiting new technology fully. - Lack of management skills we have reviewed and implemented a 5-year strategy; one of the recommendations of the Board was to authorise the Chief Executive to carry out an organisational review with the support of the Cranfield Trust.
-An Operations Manager and Development Manger were appointed to enhance the support to the Chief Executive.
+- Dial-a-Ride/Dial-a-Bus demand declines as part of the 5-year business plan The Dial-A-Bus in West Lothian is now operating under a section 22 Operators licence.
+This will enable our users to travel free using their National Entitlement pass, this will encourage more passengers to use the service.
+Talks are ongoing with City of Edinburgh, Midlothian and East Lothian Councils to change Dial-A-Bus in their areas to a Section 22 operation.
+The Charity has also implemented new booking procedures; re-trained Despatchers and use any down time to support Council projects We have developed new services, Dial-A-Ride offers a discount of up to £6 off a first trip.
+Dial-A-Bus offers first return trip free to encourage people to use the services. - Vehicle fleet becomes unreliable the Fundraising and Publicity Committee continually apply for grants and donations for new vehicles.
+The Charity is keen to implement a rolling programme for upgrading their vehicles, as the fleet is currently aging.
+The Charity aim to source low mileage vehicles to reduce replacement costs as well as seeking funding for electric/low emission vehicles. - Board not strong enough we have reviewed and implemented a 5-year strategy; one of the recommendations of the Board was to authorise the Chief Executive to carry out an organisational review with the support of the Cranfield Trust to develop key performance indicators based on strategy outcomes; ongoing governance training for Executive Members; encourage more people to become members of HcL; review and update our image, including corporate branding.
+Increased efficiency, through minimising vehicle and administrative overheads and exploiting new technology fully.